 - Interns will observe clinic teaching, as well as assist residents in the treatment of patients.

 - Interns will have the opportunity to work on a research project during the program and possibly present it at the annual American Association of Endodontics conference.

 Upon successful completion of the internship, a letter of attendance will be awarded.
 Although completion of the program does not guarantee acceptance to a graduate endodontic program or to the Kornberg School of Dentistry, it greatly improves the knowledge and skills of participants.

 Tuition for the program is $40,000.
 A $5,000 nonrefundable deposit is due upon acceptance, and an additional payment of $15,000 is due by the start of the program.
 The remaining tuition balance is to be paid the following January.
 There may be additional costs for travel, camera, instruments and university fees.
 Tuition and costs may not be eligible for federal student loans.
 Tuition and fees are subject to change.

-In addition to an application, the following materials must be submitted to be considered for acceptance.
+In addition to the online application, the following materials must be submitted to be considered for acceptance.

 - DDS or DMD degree or equivalent.